-- a.
-Except as noted in AAG Chapter III.C, NSF grantees are required to request payments electronically through the Award Cash Management Service (ACM\$).
+a.
+Except as noted in PAPPG Chapter VIII.C, NSF grantees are required to request payments electronically through the Award Cash Management Service (ACM\$).
 Under ACM\$, grantees must provide award level detail at the time of the payment request.
 Grantees should request payments in amounts necessary to meet their current needs, pursuant to the guidelines contained in 31 CFR Part 205.
-Unless otherwise specified in the grant, the grantee agrees to comply with all applicable Treasury regulations and National Science Foundation implementing and reporting procedures, which are outlined in AAG Chapter III. - b.
+Unless otherwise specified in the grant, the grantee agrees to comply with all applicable Treasury regulations and National Science Foundation implementing and reporting procedures, which are outlined in PAPPG Chapter VIII.

+b.
 In accordance with 2 CFR § 200.305, where appropriate, grantees are required to maintain advances of Federal funds in interest-bearing accounts.
-Interest amounts up to \$500 per year may be retained by the grantee for administrative expenses.
-Interest amounts over \$500 must be remitted annually to:
+Grantees may retain interest earned on amounts up to \$500 per year for administrative expenses.
+Any additional interest earned on Federal advance payments deposited in interest-bearing accounts must be remitted annually to the Department of Health and Human Services Payment Management System (PMS) through an electronic medium using either the Automated Clearing House (ACH) network or a Fedwire Funds Service payment.
+Instructions on submission of remittances can be found in PAPPG Chapter VIII.D.3.